magepeopleteam/service-booking-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Service Booking Manager is a powerful plugin for managing bookings and Scheduling for Services like Car Wash service Booking, Repair Services Booking, Salon & Spa Appointment Booking, and any kind of class appointments.
+Service Booking Manager - WpBookingly is a powerful plugin for managing bookings and Scheduling Services like Car Wash service Booking, Repair Services Booking, Salon  Appointment Booking, and any kind of service appointment.

 == Description ==
-Service Booking Manager makes it easy to manage bookings and reservations for any type of service or appointment, whether it's a fitness class, workshop, car wash, repair service, or private consultation.
+Service Booking Manager - WpBookingly is powerful for online booking and scheduling solutions, whether it's a fitness class, workshop, car wash, repair service, or private consultation.
-With Service Booking Manager, you can create a booking solution with custom dates, and times and allow users to book and pay for their spot using popular payment gateways available in WooCommerce.
-Service Booking Manager also includes a robust calendar system, making it easy to keep track of all your upcoming bookings.
+With WpBookingly, you can create a booking solution with custom dates, and times and allow users to book and pay for their spot using popular payment gateways available in WooCommerce. this online booking solution includes a robust calendar system, making it easy to keep track of all your upcoming bookings.

 Services that can be scheduled and booked online using Service Booking Manager include: